 DoD Tuition Assistance Dollars

-Start your search with these programs as priorities and you will undoubtably enroll at a college or university that will be able to support you and your needs.
+Start your search with these programs as priorities and you will be on your way to enrolling at a college or university that should be able to support you and your needs.